luizbills/phaser-behavior-plugin/README.md

 // add the behavior system to any object (not just sprites) behaviorPlugin.enable(myObject)

+// all behavior instances must have a identifier/key.
+This id just need to be unique. var key = 'my awesome key'

+// You can to override the default options a behavior instance, if you want/need (optional) var customOptions = { key: 'another value' }

 // add a behavior
-var key = 'my awesome key' // a behavior instance key/identifier (just need be unique) var customOptions = { key: 'another value' } // if you need/want overrides the default options of the behavior (optional) myObject.behaviors.add(key, sampleBehavior, customOptions) // `.create` is called

-// remove a behavior
-myObject.behaviors.remove(key) // `.destroy` is called
+myObject.behaviors.set(key, Behavior, customOptions) // `.create` is called

-// checks a behavior instance
+// checks if a object has a behavior instance
 // returns true if the object has a behavior with the key myObject.behaviors.has(key)